dgonzales25/WorldBuilding/misc/magic.md

 Potions are also a magical item that slowly lose their magic potency over time

 Items made from [magic metal](magic_metal.md) will not lose their magical ability

+## Magic system

+Players can gain a certain amount of magical power (MP).
+Spells and abilities cost MP.
+MP returns when a player rests.